Circe99/Week-Twelve/notes.md

 I decided that I wanted to keep working on the game I made last week to see how realistic I could make it.
 By that I mean, can I place things the way they are in real life?
 Can I add aspects from my experience, like the bugs crawling around?
 Can I do that with other peoples sites too?

+The goal will be to have as many of the locations as possible from out recorded data (I know super ambitious, but it's ok if I only get a few done too.
+The idea will be to have the overall experience of our world in a virtual setting)

 So I present to you my process for The Graveyard Project 2.0!

 ## Day 1